Big City Family Fun

 The Natural History Museum offers a Museum Food Court on the lower level featuring family favorites.

 Located at Central Park West at 79th St. and Open from Wednesday to Sunday 10 a.m.
 To 5:30 p.m.
-Admission based on age.
+Adult admission is $30, students are $24 and kids (3 to 12) are $18, with discounts for NY residents.
 Reservations recommended.
-Planetarium an additional ticket.
+The planetarium is an additional ticket.
+Or you can use a GoCity Pass

 Belvedere Castle

-If limited on time, then head to Bethesda first.
+If limited on time, then head to Bethesda Terrace first.
 One of the original elements in Central Park, it was built in 1859.
-And the grand fountain, is one of the top NYC pictures.

 Located at 72nd Transverse Drive (one of the roads that bisects the park).